callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 It is also worth noting the ages of some of the children is not correct.

 The family's next known address is 22 Fullbourne Street and can be found on my Grandmother's birth certificate.
 Esther had gone to New York in September 1906 and returned pregnant in 1907.
-My Grandmother, Eva Lichtenstin, became Hannah's first grandchild on 7th June 1907 (25th Sivan 5667).
+My Grandmother, Eva Lichtenstein, became Hannah's first grandchild on 7th June 1907 (25th Sivan 5667).

 {% include image.html url="/images/1907/BTH-19070607-Eva_lichtenstein.png" dimensions="width='100%'" caption="Birth Certificate for Eva Lichtenstein" %}